ambanum/disinfo.quaidorsay.fr/_pages/en/google-transparency-report-assessment.md

 ### Inconsistent total spendings

 For the report to be consistent over time, ads spendings should only increase (or stay the same).
 However, for some areas in the USA and for Poland, the total spent amount on political ads went down from one report to the next.
 For example, on the reports dated June 14<sup>th</sup> and June 18<sup>th</sup>, the amount of 201,300 € was reported for Poland.
 However, on June 19<sup>th</sup>, this amount decreased to 199,200 €.

+**Update (December 2020)**: The same test applied from January 14th 2020 to November 31st 2020 shows that the total amount spent decreased for Estonia, Bulgaria and the United Kingdom.